 There are two types of cable systems: static and dynamic.
 Static systems are composed of steel cable and hardware.
 Dynamic systems are composed of non-invasive, rope-like materials.
 Steel (static) systems were traditionally used, before the introduction of dynamic systems.
 Steel cable is often times used in very failure-prone applications where system longevity and strength are necessary.
 Dynamic systems also provide great, high strength support and risk reduction in trees.
 The science behind dynamic systems is to allow for more natural movement in the tree, while providing enough support in the canopy to reduce the risk of failure.
 Again, an Arborist can best determine what type of system should be used, depending on the trees needs and risk.

-Tree cable systems need to be periodically inspected by an Arborist.
+Tree cable systems need to be periodically inspected by an expert arborist.
 Scheduling inspections and follow-up maintenance on tree cables is important.
 Regular maintenance to a tree cabling system will help maintain its effectiveness and durability.
 Tree cable systems are designed to be a long-term benefit to the tree’s health.
 The length of time between maintenance should be determined by your arborist, but should not normally be any longer than 5 years.

 Check out what Jasun had to say about us on Google:

 “Superb customer service throughout the process.
 From the free initial consultation, to scheduling, to the day of.
 Dalton and Shaden did a fantastic job pruning and cabling my sugar pine that was split at the base.
 Super friendly and explained all the work being done.
 I would highly recommend.”